 Nicaragua has a long history of natural disaster, social conflict and revolution.
 Unfortunately, these events have wreaked havoc on Nicaragua’s economy and health care system.
-While improvements to the economy have been made, as of 2012 Nicaragua was second only to Haiti in the percentage of its population living under $2 per day which is approximately 32%.
-About 63 percent of rural households are living in poverty.
+While improvements have been made, more than 42% of the population still lives in poverty.

 Nicaragua also has a high risk for natural disaster as it is susceptible to hurricanes, earthquakes, volcanic eruptions, flooding and droughts.
 Each of these has their own direct and indirect health impacts including, but not exclusively: injury, changes in disease patterns, crop loss, loss of housing.